Securing Web Parts Pages

 Web Parts is the new feature of ASP.NET that gives end users the ability to modify or personalize Web pages.
 Having personalized Web pages is very enabling and powerful for users of Web applications, but it also has security implications that developers should know about.

 Because Web Parts is a feature of ASP.NET, and Web Parts controls are extended ASP.NET server controls, Web Parts pages are susceptible to all the same risks as ASP.NET pages.
 A Web application with pages that use Web Parts controls is really just a specialized type of ASP.NET application, and an application that uses Web Parts can run in any trust level that an ordinary ASP.NET application can.
-For general information about ASP.NET Web site security, see ASP.NET Security.
+For general information about ASP.NET Web site security, see Securing ASP.NET Web Sites.
 However, Web Parts has some unique security issues that normal ASP.NET pages do not have.
 These issues are discussed in the following sections.

 Importing Control Data